Jhapa Rural Municipality

-Jhapa (झापा गाउँपालिका) is a rural municipality (gaunpalika) out of seven rural municipality located in Jhapa District of Koshi Province of Nepal.
-There are a total of 15 municipalities in Jhapa in which 8 are urban and 7 are rural.
+Jhapa (झापा गाउँपालिका) is one of the seven rural municipalities (gaunpalika) located in Jhapa District of Koshi Province of Nepal.
+Out of Jhapa's total 15 municipalities, eight are urban and seven are rural.

 According to Ministry of Federal Affairs and Local Developme Jhapa has an area of 94.12 km2 and the total population of the municipality is 34601 as of Census of Nepal 2011.

 Kumarkhod, Taganduba and Sharanamati which previously were all separate Village development committee merged to form this new local level body.
 Fulfilling the requirement of the new Constitution of Nepal 2015, Ministry of Federal Affairs and Local Development replaced all old VDCs and Municipalities into 753 new local level body (Municipality).

 The rural municipality is divided into total 7 wards and the headquarter of this newly formed rural municipality is situated in Taganduba.